Disney+ Hotstar: Asia

-In August 2019, Disney CEO Bob Iger stated that plans were in place for expansion of Hotstar into Southeast Asia.
+In August 2019, Disney CEO Bob Iger stated that plans were in place for the expansion of Hotstar into Southeast Asia.
 In August 2020, it was announced that Disney+ Hotstar would launch in Indonesia on 5 September 2020, marking the unified service's first expansion outside of India.
 On 19 October 2020, Star India announced the launch of Hotstar in Singapore, which took place on 1 November 2020.
 On 25 February 2021, it was reported that Disney+ Hotstar would launch in Malaysia and Thailand in 2021.
-The service launched in Malaysia on 1 June 2021, and Thailand on 30 June.
-There was a report stating the service was expected to launch in Vietnam in early 2023.This service was launched in May 2023 at the latest before this service has cooperated with Cat Tien Sa Company to reproduce Vietnam Idol.
+The service launched in Malaysia on 1 June 2021, and in Thailand on 30 June.